kununu/client-gear/packages/kununu-icons/README.md

 <IconClose />
 ```

-You can assign them classes too:
+You can also assign them custom classes:
 ```javascript
 <IconPlus className={styles.iconGreen} />
 ```